Information for incoming exchange students

 - The first of the four digits in the course code tells you what level the course belongs to.
 Please note that all our beginners classes are given only in Norwegian, hence you will need some prerequisites to be able to follow the courses given in English in our department.
 The course description will always list such recommended prior knowledge, and the lecturer will expect you to know this before you attend the course.

-- All courses starting with MAT are courses in mathematics, STK courses in statistics and MEK courses in mechanics.
-MAT-INF indicates an orientation towards informatics.
+- All courses starting with MAT are courses in mathematics or courses with an orientation towards informatics, STK courses in statistics and MEK courses in mechanics.

 - Generally you will need at least 30 ECTS points in calculus and linear algebra to be able to follow courses on 2000 level.
 For courses on 3000 level you will need additional mathematical/statistical knowledge, usually in real and complex analysis.